 For new graduate students

 The New Graduate Student Orientation is held before each fall and spring semester.
-Designed for new students, this orientation focuses on the following:
+Designed for new students, this orientation focuses on:

 - The nuts and bolts of graduate school